astrego/RepData_PeerAssessment1/PA1_template.md

 The number of missing values: 2304

-I replaced (imputed) the missing values with the average average number of steps taken, averaged across all days.
+I replaced (imputed) the missing values with the mean of number of steps taken per interval, averaged across all days (the average daily activity pattern).

 ```r